 It’s hard to think about creativity as a survival mechanism, but it is.
 I believe that creativity is everywhere around us and in all professions and all areas of life.

-Nowhere is creativity more evident in people who don’t consider themselves creative than when those people have kids.
+Nowhere is creativity more evident in people who don’t consider themselves creative than when they have kids.
 Have you ever had to build a leprechaun trap or help your kid write a story about unicorns living on Mars?
 You almost don’t think of that as creative because it seems to serve a specific purpose.

 But that’s the whole argument I’m making about creativity.
 You can be creative for a purpose—for instance, if you want to write a book—or be creative for no reason whatsoever.
 The last one is a hard pill to swallow for most of us having to work for a living and juggle a thousand of life’s balls in the air.
 It seems like there’s no room for creativity, and even trying to dab in it would be detrimental.